PrathB/CineVerse/README.md

 ##  API Proxy Endpoints

-The backend server proxies requests to the TMDB API using the following endpoints:
+The frontend requests data from backend proxy using the following endpoints:

 ###  Movies
 - `GET /api/movie/:movieId` — Get full details of a movie by ID